dacap/findinfiles-cpp/README.md

     findinfiles Copyright

 Finds all lines that contain `Copyright` word with a capital `C`.

 ### Notes

-As findinfiles uses some things from C++11 like std::regex, and other stuff from the TR2 filesystem library, it will not work with older compilers.
+findinfiles uses some things from C++11 like std::regex, it will not work with older compilers.

 I've tested the following compilers:

-* VC2012
+* Windows + VC2012
-* VC2013
+* Windows + VC2013
+* macOS 10.13 + Xcode 9.0